What Is an Author?

 Featured:

 "What Is an Author?"
-(Qu'est-ce qu'un auteur?, 1969) is an essay by Michel Foucault, in which he argues that all authors are writers, but not all writers are authors.
+(Qu'est-ce qu'un auteur?, 1969) is an essay by Michel Foucault that considers the relationship between author, text, and reader.
+Foucault argues that all authors are writers, but not all writers are authors.
 He states that "a private letter may have a signatory—it does not have an author".
 For a reader to assign the title of author upon any written work is to attribute certain standards upon the text which, for Foucault, are working in conjunction with the idea of "the author function".
 Foucault's author function is the idea that an author exists only as a function of a written work, a part of its structure, but not necessarily part of the interpretive process.
 The author's name "indicates the status of the discourse within a society and culture", and at one time was used as an anchor for interpreting a text, a practice which Barthes would argue is not a particularly relevant or valid endeavor.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "What Is an Author?" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "What Is an Author" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools